serverless/serverless/.github/PULL_REQUEST_TEMPLATE.md

 to review a PR, the faster we can review and merge it.

 Examples:
-* Fully functioning serverless.yml to easily deploy changes
+* serverless.yml - Fully functioning to easily deploy changes
-* Screenshot showing the difference between your output and the master
+* Screenshots - Showing the difference between your output and the master
-* AWS CLI commands to list AWS resources and show that the correct config is in place
+* AWS CLI commands - To list AWS resources and show that the correct config is in place
-* Anything else that comes to mind to help us evaluate -->
+* Other - Anything else that comes to mind to help us evaluate -->